jarig/suton/README.md

 $ chown 1002:1002 /path/to/ton-control-dir
 ```

-Create in your local setup `requirements.txt` with
+Create in the your workspace root `requirements.txt` with contents
 ```requirements.txt
 git+git://github.com/jarig/suton@master#egg=suton
 ```